swiftlang/swift-evolution/proposals/0336-distributed-actor-isolation.md

 While this may be a highly subjective and sensitive topic, we want to tackle the question up-front, so why are distributed actors better than "just" some RPC library?

 The answer lies in the language integration and the mental model developers can work with when working with distributed actors.
 Swift already embraces actors for its local concurrency programming, and they will be omni-present and become a familiar and useful tool for developers.
-It is also important to notice that any async function may be technically performing work over network, and it is up to developers to manage such calls in order to not overwhelm the network etc. With distributed actors, such calls are more _visible_ because IDEs have the necessary information to e.g. underline or otherwise hightlight that a function is likely to hit the network and one may need to consider it's latency more, than if it was just a local call.
+It is also important to notice that any async function may be technically performing work over network, and it is up to developers to manage such calls in order to not overwhelm the network etc. With distributed actors, such calls are more _visible_ because IDEs have the necessary information to e.g. underline or otherwise highlight that a function is likely to hit the network and one may need to consider its latency more, than if it was just a local call.
 IDEs and linters can even use this statically available information to write hints such as "hey, you're doing this distributed actor call in a tight loop - are you sure you want to do that?"

 Distributed actors, unlike "raw" RPC frameworks, help developers think about their distributed applications in terms of a network of collaborating actors, rather than having to think and carefully manage every single serialization call and network connection management between many connected peers - which we envision to be more and more important in the future of device and server programming et al. You may also refer to the [Swift Concurrency Manifesto; Part 4: Improving system architecture](https://gist.github.com/lattner/31ed37682ef1576b16bca1432ea9f782#part-4-improving-system-architecture) section for some other ideas on the topic.

 This does _not_ mean that we shun RPC style libraries or plain-old HTTP clients and libraries similar to them, which may rather be expressed as non-actor types with asynchronous functions.
-They still absolutely have their place, and we do not envision distributed actors fully replacing them - they are fantastic for cross-language communication, however distributed actors offer a vastly superior programming model, while we remain mostly within Swift and associated actor implementations (we *could*, communicate with non-swift actors over the network, however have not invested into this as of yet).
+They still absolutely have their place, and we do not envision distributed actors fully replacing them - they are fantastic for cross-language communication, however distributed actors offer a vastly superior programming model, while we remain mostly within Swift and associated actor implementations (we *could*, communicate with non-swift actors over the network, however have not invested into this yet).
 We do mean however that extending the actor model to its natural habitat (networking) will enable developers to build some kinds of interactive multi-peer/multi-node systems far more naturally than each time having to re-invent a similar abstraction layer, never quite reaching the integration smoothness as language provided integration points such as distributed actors can offer.

 ## Acknowledgments & Prior Art